 Menopausal hot flashes can be mild or very strong.
 They usually last between 30 seconds and 10 minutes.
 They can range in frequency just once or twice per week to several times per hour.
 Hot flashes can even continue for a few years past menopause.

 According to the National Institute on Aging, the earlier in life you experience hot flashes, the longer you may suffer from them.
-If you have African-American or of Hispanic ancestry, this may be even more pronounced.
+If you have African-American or Hispanic ancestry, this may be even more pronounced.
 Hot flashes can be medically treated or handled with lifestyle changes.
 It may be helpful to make a few changes to your lifestyle before trying medications.

 Top 10 Tips to Help Manage Hot Flashes